merlindorin/website/content/posts/2-kubernetes-an-humble-introduction.md

 After, we will try to answer the question: "How Kubernetes can help us succeed into the digital transformation and how we can use it to embrace the XaaS concept?".

-Finally, a maturity model related to the Kubernetes adoption into the enterprise should emerged and we will define it.**(pas compris cette phrase, déso)**